-David has worked within the associated negotiation processes at United Nations for the European Union.
+Collste has worked within the associated negotiation processes at the United Nations on the 2030 Agenda and SDGs for the European Union.

 Awards and achievements: